buettner/private-prefetch-proxy/README.md

 The destination server will see the IP of the proxy egress IP, not the user's IP; this may interfere with IP-based geolocation.
 Servers that rely on geolocation to determine what content to serve have the following options:
 * Determine the location of the user at navigation time, e.g., by triggering a request via JS.
-* Reject requests with the "Purpose: prefetch" header for resources that are georestricted.
+* Reject requests with the "Purpose: prefetch" or the new ['Sec-Purpose: prefetch; anonymous-client-ip'](https://wicg.github.io/nav-speculation/prefetch.html#sec-purpose-header) header for resources that are georestricted.

 More speculative ideas worth exploring are:
 * Requiring proxies to only egress traffic from IPs in the same country/region as the user.
 The challenge here is having agreement on the granularity of "region", as proxies likely can't egress in every country.